Metro Vancouver elected representatives learn about the Water Balance Model and Inter-Regional Collaboration

 Water Balance Model Partnership leverages Metro Vancouver grant

-The Water Balance Model for British Columbia is a scenario comparison tool.
+The Water Balance Model is a scenario comparison tool.
 It can help local governments create a future watershed vision by informing their decisions about the impacts, or not, of their ‘water footprint’ on watershed health.
 The majority of Metro Vancouver municipalities are Water Balance Model Partners.

 In September 2011, Kim Stephens (Executive Director of the Partnership for Water Sustainability) met with Metro Vancouver’s Waste Management Committee and presented the vision for rebuilding the Water Balance Model on a Linux platform.
 Five weeks later, the Metro Vancouver Board amended its 2012 Budget to incorporate a line item for the Water Balance Model.

 “Metro Vancouver contributed $50,000 to fund further enhancement of the Water Balance Model because widespread use of this decision tool will help Metro Vancouver and members fulfil our regulatory commitments, in particular those related to integrated rainwater management,” stated Port Coquitlam Mayor Greg Moore, Chair of the Metro Vancouver Board, when he announced the grant.

 In May 2012, Kim Stephens met with the successor Utilities Committee to describe how the Partnership has leveraged the $50,000 grant.
 He also introduced Metro Vancouver elected representatives to the benefits of an Inter-Regional Educational Initative for ‘Rainwater Management in a Watershed Sustainability Context’ that the Partnership has launched on Vancouver Island.